Defence Explosive Factory Maribyrnong: Physical description

+This area across the river from the main site was purchased by Moonee Valley City Council in 2003 and remediated as a conservation reserve.
+This area used to be a part of the DEF site, to which it was connected by a military bridge, which no longer stands.
+The bridge was used to transport munitions to the site for their storage, testing and disposal.
+Caves in the northern part of the reserve that had been filled in with earth were observed by researchers in 2005.
+Anecdotally, these caves were used for munitions testing.

 Condition and integrity

 White Cypress-pine trees (Callitris glaucophylla) occur on the upper areas of the site as evidence of pre-European vegetation.
-These are estimated to be 130-220 years old with similar trees occurring on the adjacent former CSIRO land.
+These are estimated to be 130–220 years old with similar trees occurring on the adjacent former CSIRO land.
 This species is considered vulnerable in Victoria, the grouping constituting one of the southernmost populations in Australia.

 Some demolition has taken place as part of an ongoing program of decontamination and demolition towards a probable disposal of the site.
 Demolition has also included the removal of much of the asbestos cement roof cladding.

 Most of the buildings dating from the initial period of development are still standing.
 They include the original 1910 office and laboratories (EFM Buildings Nos 1 and 2) and a range of other important structures that reflect the various aspects of the manufacturing process and the working culture of the factory.
-Among these other structures are the boilerhouse, (EFM Building No 8) air compressor house (No 9), strand burner house (No 18), propellant magazine (No 19), store (No 20), press house (No 21), incorporating house (No 22), paste magazine (No 23), plastic propellant magazine (No 24), nitrating house (No 54), wash water settling house (No 55) wash house (No 56), stores (Nos 59-62), and charge acid house (No 294).
+Among these other structures are the boilerhouse, (EFM Building No 8) air compressor house (No 9), strand burner house (No 18), propellant magazine (No 19), store (No 20), press house (No 21), incorporating house (No 22), paste magazine (No 23), plastic propellant magazine (No 24), nitrating house (No 54), wash water settling house (No 55) wash house (No 56), stores (Nos 59–62), and charge acid house (No 294).

-A number of important buildings remain from the complex's period of expansion during World War One, 1914-1918.
-These include propellant stores (EFM Buildings Nos 63-4, pressing room (No 65), incorporating room (No 66), magazine (No 70), fuse filling and assembly house (No 73), storehouse (No 77), assembling house (No 78), toluene refinery (No 84), acetate of lime building (No 85), propellant blending room (No 90), acetone recovery building (No 95), weighing room (No 101), magazine (No 122), filling, assembly and extraction house (No 123), rumbling house (No 126), store (No 127), packing room (No 128) and magazine.
+A number of important buildings remain from the complex's period of expansion during World War One, 1914–1918.
+These include propellant stores (EFM Buildings Nos 63–4, pressing room (No 65), incorporating room (No 66), magazine (No 70), fuse filling and assembly house (No 73), storehouse (No 77), assembling house (No 78), toluene refinery (No 84), acetate of lime building (No 85), propellant blending room (No 90), acetone recovery building (No 95), weighing room (No 101), magazine (No 122), filling, assembly and extraction house (No 123), rumbling house (No 126), store (No 127), packing room (No 128) and magazine.